-And if that wasn’t enough to illuminate the holiday spirit in the capital, Tivoli Gardens – a huge amusement park here in the city center – goes all out with a winter market, fairytale winter decorations, spectacular lights, special events like Christmas comedy theater, chilling roller coaster rides – and even a reindeer enclosure.
+And if that wasn’t enough to illuminate the holiday spirit in the capital, Tivoli Gardens – a huge amusement park here in the city center – goes all out with a winter market, fairytale winter decorations, spectacular lights, and special events like Christmas comedy theater.
 Romantic, fun, and very typically Danish!

 While most Danes spend Christmas with their families, the weekends of December tend to be filled with julefrokost (Christmas ‘lunches’) with friends, work colleagues, or clubs coming together to celebrate the season.

-In the past, DIS homestay networks (a collection of homestay hosts and their students that live in the same community in greater Copenhagen) have joined together to celebrate a special julefrokost with our homestay students and their families, and most kollegiums, Living & Learning Communities, and DRCs host a hall julefrokost.
-Additionally students who have Visiting Families or live in homestays are often lucky enough to share in this tradition in a Danish home.
+In the past, DIS Homestay networks (a collection of Homestay hosts and their students that live in the same community in greater Copenhagen) have joined together to celebrate a special julefrokost, and many Kollegiums, Living & Learning Communities, and Residential Communities get together.
+Additionally students who have Visiting Families or live in Homestays are often lucky enough to share in this tradition in a local’s home.

-Julefrokost can last all afternoon or even be held in the evening, and is a feast of all of the Danish smørrebrød classics (open-faced sandwiches).
-The meal has many courses – from an array of different types of herring, to shrimp and eggs, to flæskesteg (crackling pork) and smørrebrød.
+Julefrokost can last all afternoon or even be held in the evening, and has many courses – from an array of different types of herring, to shrimp and eggs, to flæskesteg (crackling pork) and smørrebrød.